Bog2G/Stowage-Calculator/README.md

 # Stowage-Calculator
 This is a project from my university. more exercises will be added later.

-Run MainCalc.exe or Maincalc.py if you wish to run it from IDE /n It's a calculator for draught , displacement and max cargo that can be loaded.
+Run from MainCalc.exe or MainCalc.py

+It's a calculator for draught , displacement and max cargo that can be loaded.